 Real wood fireplaces and stoves need venting, so harmful gasses like carbon monoxide leave the house.
 Particulates and other pollutants travel out of the flue.
 Clean-up is a dirty process and requires both homeowner and professional cleaning.
 A traditional fireplace comes with responsibility.
 You clean the chimney and watch the flue.
 You carry wood and maybe cut it.

 An infrared quartz fireplace does not have a real flame, but it creates the image of a real fire.
-The fireplace also has a thermostat that works into and with your existing home heating, It creates 5200 BTUs which can heat 1000 square feet.
+The fireplace also has a thermostat that works into and with your existing home heating, It creates 5200 BTUs that can heat 1000 square feet.
 But you can turn that up and down with your remote control.
 Or change flames.
-MagikFlame quartz infrared electric fireplaces come in several styles of wall mounted electric fireplace or corner fireplace mounted.
+MagikFlame quartz infrared electric fireplaces come in several styles of wall-mounted electric fireplace or corner fireplace mounted.
 You can also get a firebox to install into your existing fireplace.

 The heating and the flame are entirely separate.
 (In fact, if you don’t want to look at flames, we recommend the Fishtank).
 We found the best way to produce heat and the best way to simulate flame and paired them together to create an amazing realistic electric fireplace.